riganti/dotvvm-samples-academy/sample/sample_course/content/en/calculator/70_the_end/the_end.md

 # The End

-That's it folks.
+That's all Folks.
 We got ourselves a really simple calculator.